microsoft/Azure-Percept-Reference-Solutions/README.md

 If you want to learn more about Azure Percept, please visit [Azure Percept documentation](https://docs.microsoft.com/en-us/azure/azure-percept/) or [product page](https://azure.microsoft.com/en-us/services/azure-percept/).

 In this repo you'll find examples of end-to-end reference solutions.
+Meaning the solution will contain Azure Perecept components along with other Azure services.
 Each solution has it's own folder with detailed setup instructions.

 ## Contributing